pStrachota/NBD/README.md

   The project consists of 4 tasks related to non-relational databases and one related to relational databases.
   The tasks performed allowed for practical familiarization with various types of databases and learning about their advantages and disadvantages as well as examples of their use.
+Tasks are located on subsequent branches.
 More information below.